Covid 19 / Postage Updates.

 Please be aware that due to a reduction of transit routes and increased border controls, delivery is now taking longer than normal.
-Royal Mail are in operation but are experiencing unplanned and unpredictable staff shortages - these muddle things up and mean delivery times are not reliable.
+Royal Mail are experiencing unplanned and unpredictable staff shortages - these muddle things up and mean delivery times are not reliable.

 In the early stages of Covid 19 some of the manufacturers and suppliers we used closed to re-jig stuff.
 When they opened (with reduced staff) we were able to re-stock.
 We are now well stocked & do not envisage any severe shortages for the foreseeable - though - one off shoot is that packaging can sometimes be a bit improvised - but really that means we’ve upped our green credentials.

 Our on line service is very busy and currently running, but with delays.

 The Customer service team is one and the same as the dispatch team so there is a balancing act.
 Time is switched between the two processes, we make posting a priority while we are running with a back log.